-Join Todd Perkins for an in-depth discussion in this video Save and load iCloud key-value pairs, part of Developing for the Apple iCloud API with iOS.
+Join Todd Perkins for an in-depth discussion in this video Save and load iCloud key-value pairs, part of iOS App Development: Apple iCloud API with iOS (2016).

 - To save data to and load data from user defaults,…we're going to create a reference to our KeyValue store.…So, I'll call this variable store,…and it's going to be an NSUbiquitousKeyValueStore,…and I'm going to make it an implicitly unwrapped optional…because I'm going to define it in viewDidLoad,…and I know that it's never going to be nil.…I'm also going to create a constant.…We'll just call this key,…and this is going to be a String,…and I'll just set it equal to the String data.…This is going to be the key for our String…that we're going to save to NSUbiquitousKeyValueStore.…